Shrey0702/BridgeLabs_2115000969/README.md

 * how to use reflection for getting info and manipulation
 * annotations and how to use it for fields, methods, class, and properties
 * JSON

+## 25-02-2025
+* learned about advance reflections like proxy classes
+* learned how to use reflection in annotations
+* lerned how to handle CSV and JSON